percona/percona-xtradb-cluster/doc/source/features/multimaster-replication.rst

   However, this behavior can be changed by setting the :option:`wsrep_causal_reads=ON` variable.
-  In this case, the read on the slave will wait until the event is applied (this will obviously increase the response time of the read).
+  In this case, the read on the slave will wait until the event is applied (this setting will increase the response time of the read).
-  The gap between the slave and the master is the reason why this replication is called *virtually synchronous replication*, and not *real synchronous replication*.
+  The gap between the slave and the master is the reason why this replication is called *virtually synchronous replication* and not *real synchronous replication*.

 The described behavior of ``COMMIT`` also has another serious implication.
-If you run write transactions to two different nodes, the cluster will use an `optimistic locking model
+If you run write transactions to two different nodes, the cluster uses an `optimistic locking model
 <http://en.wikipedia.org/wiki/Optimistic_concurrency_control>`_.
-This means a transaction will not check on possible locking conflicts during the individual queries, but rather on the ``COMMIT`` stage, and you may get ``ERROR`` response on ``COMMIT``.
+This model means a transaction will not check on possible locking conflicts during the individual queries, but rather on the ``COMMIT`` stage, and you may get ``ERROR`` response on ``COMMIT``.

-This is mentioned because it is one of the incompatibilities with regular |InnoDB| that you might experience.
+This information is mentioned because it is one of the incompatibilities with regular |InnoDB| that you might experience.
 With InnoDB, ``DEADLOCK`` and ``LOCK TIMEOUT`` errors usually happen in response to a particular query, but not on ``COMMIT``.